Hello. I hope you’re doing OK, despite Conditions. If you’re in the mood, I have some tiny bits of art progress to tell you about!

 I scaled down from simulating a brilliant professional orchestra to simulating a community orchestra or an eager high school orchestra.
 The piece is more fun this way, and now, despite knowing how involved they are, orchestral pieces seem within my reach.

-Speaking of feeling like you can make music, I’ve been recording songs Anderson’s been writing lately.
+Speaking of feeling like you can make music, I’ve been recording songs R.’s been writing lately.
 And I wrote about songwriting and subservience in my personal life newsletter.

 Small Findings continues